david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       Note: If you download adapt zipped file in any geodatabase, files is saved in not only your geodatabase also your arcgis project directory with new directory name.

-      if you want to know how to use ADAPT service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics ADAPT service Video](https://www.dropbox.com/s/2250wjdkpa4o1o5/ADAPT%20Service.mp4?dl=0)]
+      If you want to know how to use ADAPT service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics ADAPT service Video](https://www.dropbox.com/s/2250wjdkpa4o1o5/ADAPT%20Service.mp4?dl=0)]

    6) How to use ProfitLayer service

       ![Project Image](images/ProfitLayer.png)

-      if you want to know how to use ProfitLayer service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics ProfitLayer service Video](https://www.dropbox.com/s/y63hm210qzy7jvb/ProfitLayer%20Service.mp4?dl=0)]
+      If you want to know how to use ProfitLayer service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics ProfitLayer service Video](https://www.dropbox.com/s/y63hm210qzy7jvb/ProfitLayer%20Service.mp4?dl=0)]